Buenos Aires Buenos Aires Fd, Argentina Travel Guide

 Morning: Visit San Telmo.
 If it's Sunday, experience the famous Feria de San Telmo (antique and artisan market).
 Explore the historic streets.

-A dive into The Paris of south america's neighborhoods and what the culture offers.
+AN exploration of The Paris of south america's neighborhoods and what the culture offers.
 Days 1-3: Follow the Weekend Getaway itinerary above.

-Day 6 (Interest Focus): Attend a local football match (check schedule), take an Argentine cooking class (e.g., empanadas or asado), explore more museums (e.g., Museo Evita, Centro Cultural Kirchner), explore luxury shops on Avenida Alvear or Galerías Pacífico mall, or take a tango lesson and visit a local milonga for social dancing.
+Day 6 (Interest Focus): Attend a local football match (check schedule), embark on an Argentine cooking class (e.g., empanadas or asado), explore more museums (e.g., Museo Evita, Centro Cultural Kirchner), explore luxury shops on Avenida Alvear or Galerías Pacífico mall, or take a tango lesson and visit a local milonga for social dancing.

 Explore a different neighborhood like Belgrano (visit Chinatown) or Barracas (for street art).
 Revisit a favorite spot, do some last-minute souvenir shopping, or enjoy a leisurely cafe experience.
 Final dinner or depart.

-Combine the one-week itinerary with these additions: Deep Dive (explore specific neighborhoods in more detail), Cultural Activities (multiple tango classes, various cultural centers), Additional Day Trips (Colonia, Estancia, San Antonio de Areco), Specialty Tours (food, street art, architectural), Relaxation, Language Learning.
+Combine the one-week itinerary with these additions: Deep Dive (explore specific neighborhoods in more detail), Heritage Activities (multiple tango classes, various cultural centers), Additional Day Trips (Colonia, Estancia, San Antonio de Areco), Specialty Tours (food, street art, architectural), Relaxation, Language Learning.

-Tailor your itinerary to your specific passions.
+Adapt your travel plans to your specific passions.

 Cycling in Palermo parks and along the city's bicisendas.
 A kayaking or canoeing trip in the Tigre Delta.
 Birdwatching and walking in the Reserva Ecológica Costanera Sur.
-Think about an excursion to an estancia for horseback riding.
+Think about an excursion to an estancia for horse riding.

 Practice yoga or meditation at studios in Palermo.
 Seek tranquility in the Jardín Japonés or Jardín Botánico.
 Visit significant churches like the Undergroundpolitan Cathedral or the Basílica Nuestra Señora de Luján.
 Indulge in spa treatments at luxury hotels.